 "It is necessary to carve from the whole vast spectrum of human needs one small band that the heart and mind together tell you is the area in which you can make your best contribution.”

-This has been the guiding philosophy of the Hartford Foundation since its establishment in 1929.
-With funds from the bequests of its founders, John A. Hartford and his brother George L. Hartford, both former chief executives of the Great Atlantic and Pacific Tea Company (the A&P grocery chain), the Hartford Foundation seeks to make its best contribution by supporting efforts to improve the health of older Americans.
+This has been the guiding philosophy of The John A. Hartford Foundation since its establishment in 1929.
+With funds from the bequests of its founders, John A. Hartford and his brother George L. Hartford, both former chief executives of the Great Atlantic and Pacific Tea Company (the A&P grocery chain), The John A. Hartford Foundation seeks to make its best contribution by supporting efforts to improve the care of older Americans.